-The parent company Ratos AB with approximately 50 employees is a relatively small company which lacks complex functions that are difficult to analyse.
+The parent company Ratos AB with approximately 34 employees at the beginning of 2017 is a relatively small company which lacks complex functions that are difficult to analyse.
 The need to introduce an internal audit function for the parent company Ratos AB must therefore be regarded as negligible.
-Against this background, the Audit Committee has decided not to introduce an internal audit function at Group level or for the parent company Ratos AB.
+Against this background, the Audit Committee has decided as in previous years, not to introduce an internal audit function at Group level or for the parent company Ratos AB.